We must dismantle the invisible career barriers in HE

 So why do many universities report the continued under-representation of certain groups?
 Are we just going through the motions of transparent recruitment and structured selection processes?
 The data would suggest so.

-The following points lift the lid on some of the hidden barriers faced by under-represented groups in our recruitment and selection practices.
-The onus is on us as organisations to adapt, not individuals.
+The following points lift the lid on hidden barriers faced by under-represented groups in our recruitment and selection practices.
+The onus to adapt is on us as organisations, not individuals.
 By talking about the hidden barriers, we can help bring them down.

 This reliance on research metrics contradicts the reality of the broader role of the academic, who today is expected to be much more than a researcher.
 Lecturers are expected to be not only productive researchers but also educationalists, managers and strong administrators − as well as collaborative corporate citizens.
 Yet these broader contributions are not valued by selection panels, meaning that some academics are overlooked in the selection process.
 This includes if an academic has a lower h-index, fewer publications or an atypical career trajectory owing to caring responsibilities or a previous career in industry.
 It also excludes those who have taken on additional managerial or administrative roles.

-Networks and cronyism: the importance of networks cannot be underestimated in academia.
+Networks are key in academia.
 Access to jobs, conferences, peer-review processes, letters of reference and even editorships or co-authoring opportunities depends very much on networks.
-This has a double whammy effect − those who cannot access such networks will be excluded from generating the research metrics outlined above and subsequently excluded during the selection process.
+This has a double-whammy effect − those who cannot access such networks will be excluded from generating the research metrics outlined above and subsequently excluded during the selection process.
 This accepted form of cronyism is adversely impacting the outcome of recruitment processes.

-Academic CV:the academic CV is unique compared with other sectors.
+The academic CV is unlike those in other sectors.
 The extent to which information is available to selection panels about academic candidates (including their networks, co-authors and research metrics) is unparalleled.
 Yet this accumulated data could be exacerbating bias and flawed decision-making in selection processes.

 Rebecca Jarrett is head of HR operations and resourcing at Cranfield University.